 China Yuchai International Limited is a Bermuda holding company established on April 29, 1993 to own a controlling interest in Yuchai.
 We currently own, through six of our wholly-owned subsidiaries, 76.4% of the outstanding shares of Yuchai.
 We operate as an exempted company limited by shares under The Companies Act 1981 of Bermuda.
+Our registered office is located at 2 Clarendon House, Church Street, Hamilton HM11, Bermuda.
+On March 7, 2008, we registered a branch office of the Company in Singapore, located at 16 Raffles Quay #26-00, Hong Leong Building, Singapore 048581.
 Our principal operating office is located at 16 Raffles Quay #39-01A, Hong Leong Building, Singapore 048581.
 Our telephone number is (+65) 6220-8411.
 Our transfer agent and registrar in the United States is BNY Mellon Shareowner Services, located at 480 Washington Blvd., 29th Floor Jersey City, NJ 07310.
-On March 7, 2008, we registered a branch office of the Company in Singapore.
-On July 28, 2011, we registered a representative office of the Company in Hong Kong.
-The registration of this representative office was cancelled on January 7, 2014 as this office was no longer required.